The Mask (franchise)

-The Mask is an American media franchise based on the comic book series of the same name by Dark Horse Comics.
-It revolves around a mask that gives various individuals cartoonish and god-like superpowers.
-The individuals are ultimately faced with the challenge of overcoming the obstacles and conflicts they create while wearing it.
+The Mask is an American media franchise based on the comic book series of the same name published by Dark Horse Comics.
+The franchise revolves around a mysterious mask that grants its wearers cartoonish, god-like superpowers.
+Those who use the mask are ultimately faced with the consequences of the chaos and conflicts created by its influence.

-The first film, The Mask, was released in 1994 after six years of development, with a stand-alone sequel, Son of the Mask, released in 2005.
-An animated series was also produced and ran for three seasons.
-The first film was widely successful, while the second film was critically panned and a box-office failure.
+The first film, The Mask, was released in 1994, followed by the stand-alone sequel Son of the Mask in 2005.
+An animated television series, The Mask: Animated Series, was also produced and ran for three seasons.
+While the first film was a major commercial and critical success, the sequel was critically panned and performed poorly at the box office.

 Background

 In 1989, Mike Richardson and Todd Moyer, respectively the founder and Executive Vice President of Dark Horse Comics, first approached New Line Cinema about adapting the comic series The Mask into a film, after having seen other offers.
 The main character went through several transformations, and the project was stalled a couple of times.

 With New Line Cinema initially intending for The Mask to start a new horror franchise, the company offered the job of directing the film to Charles Russell, known for directing such films.
-However, Russell found the violence of the comic to be off-putting, and wanted the film to be less grim and more fun than the source material, adapting the prologue of the 1991 The Mask series with serial killer Stan "Big Head" Ipkiss instead characterised as the heroic Stanley Ipkiss, with the main protagonist Mitch Kellaway then given a supporting role in-adaptation.
+Russell found the violence of the comic to be off-putting, and wanted the film to be less grim and more fun than the source material, adapting the prologue of the 1991 The Mask series with serial killer Stan "Big Head" Ipkiss instead characterised as the heroic Stanley Ipkiss, with the main protagonist Mitch Kellaway then given a supporting role in-adaptation.